How to make a film

 We will meet in person for a kickoff meeting.
 This is a brainstorm and planning session.
 In that meeting, together we will come up with a creative treatment for your film and a rough storyboard.
 We will also sketch out a more detailed schedule.

-After the kickoff meeting, if the film is an unscripted documentary, I will work out a structure for the film in advance of filming.
+After the kickoff meeting, I will work out a structure for the film in advance of filming.
 I will write a more detailed storyboard and write interview questions ahead of filming.
-If possible, I will begin building rapport with documentary participants to help them feel comfortable before filming begins, by chatting with them on the phone ahead of filming.
+I might also begin building rapport with documentary participants to help them feel comfortable before filming begins, by chatting with them on the phone ahead of filming.

 How long does this take?
 1 - 4 weeks